 In our implementation, we also made some standard assumptions such as only a single person, who is always in the view of camera, is present in the scene.
 The background is almost static and the camera is assumed to be stationary.
-Severe lighting changes are prohibited.
-These assumptions make the task of background subtraction easy.
+There are no severe lighting changes.
+These assumptions make the background subtraction easy.
 The distance between camera and the dancer is large.
 Thus we are justified in assuming the orthographic projection for reconstruction phase.
-We next discuss the human model used and selection and tracking of key body features.
+Further we discuss the human model used and selection and tracking of key body features.

-3.1.
-Human Model
+3.1 Human Model